RobACurtis/liturgical-calendar/README.md

 #### A web application for Catholics who want the liturgical cycle of the Church to be a part of their daily life.

-I built this single page CRUD application as part of my journey of learning JavaScript, specifically Asynchronous JavaScript and XML as well as the Document Object Model.
+I built this single page CRUD application as part of my journey to learn JavaScript, specifically Asynchronous JavaScript and XML as well as the Document Object Model.
 I wanted to build this calendar to keep myself updated on the liturgical celebrations throughout the year within the Catholic Church.

 [Liturgical Calendar](https://robacurtis.github.io/liturgical-calendar/)